25 years ago, a prayer service gave hope to a shaken America

 "I've been asked why God allows it," he said during his sermon.
 "I don't know.
 I can't give a direct answer.
 I have to confess that I never fully understand, even for my own satisfaction.
 I have to accept that God is a God of love and mercy and compassion even in the midst of suffering."

-"It helped from the standpoint that there was support from people … trying to help in the best way they could," said Lynne Gist, a Christian whose faith has helped her cope with her sister's death.
-"We knew we weren't alone in it."

-For Carr's family, a sacred connection was forged with other bombing victims' families at the 1995 prayer service — a holy link that Lynne Gist said has persisted through the years.

-For a quarter-century, annual ceremonies on the bombing's April 19 anniversary have emphasized faith and prayers.
+Ever since, annual ceremonies on the bombing's anniversary have emphasized faith and prayers.

-In fact, three historic churches frame the memorial grounds: St. Paul's Episcopal Cathedral, First United Methodist Church and St. Joseph's Old Cathedral, a Catholic church.
-All were built at the time of the Oklahoma Land Run of 1889.

-Lynne Gist and her family return to the bombing site year after year for simple reasons.

 The coronavirus pandemic has forced the temporary closing of the museum and will require a prerecorded video observance of the 25th anniversary, said Watkins, the memorial's director.